pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - <span style="font-weight: bold; color: #93a1a1;">Light grey</span> is for annotations.

 You can find the syntax highlighting package for [highlightjs.org](https://highlightjs.org/) at [github.com/pospi/highlightjs-solidity](https://github.com/pospi/highlightjs-solidity/) or `npm install highlightjs-solidity`.

+???
+The main ones you'll want to care about are the oranges, reds and blues; because these indicate contracts and their interactions.